 Fortunately, there is a DNA test for PKD and your breeder should confirm the kitten you buy has tested PKD negative.

 Finding a healthy kitten for purchase starts with a reputable breeder.
-Look for breeders who are registered with one or more cat fancier associations such as the CFA, The International Cat Association (TICA) or the Fédération Internationale Féline (FIFe).
+Look for breeders who are registered with one or more cat fancier associations such as the CFA, TICA or FIFe.
 These associations require members to adhere to a code of ethics as to the care of cats and the legitimacy of bloodlines.

 If the breeder is local, make an appointment to visit the cattery and meet the breeder and kittens in person.
 And if the breeder is remote, check their website and review the history of winning show cats and testimonials.
 Choose the kitten with the longest face, and no signs of eye discharge.

 Himalayan Cat Price

 The Himalayan cat cost starts around $700 for pedigreed cats.
 For Himmies bred of champion queens and toms, expect to pay more than $1000 for a pet or more than $1500 to secure breeding rights.

 Some Himalayans are specified for sale as “pets only”.
-If you intend to show or breed your kitty, be sure to clarify your rights to do so with your breeder and be prepared to pay for breeding privileges.
+If you intend to show or breed your kitty, be sure to clarify your rights to do so with your breeder.
+And be prepared to pay for breeding privileges.

-Because Himalayans are susceptible to many health problems and require daily grooming, it is not uncommon to find them put up for adoption or left with rescue agencies.
+Because Himalayans are susceptible to many health problems and require daily grooming.
+It is not uncommon to find them put up for adoption or left with rescue agencies.

 If you adopt a Himalayan, you may not have lineage information for breeding.
 But you’ll save money and, more importantly, you’ll save the life of the kitty!
 As with purchased cats, be sure you are prepared to take proper care of your adopted Himalayan before you bring him to his forever home.

 There is growing concern among the veterinary profession and animal experts worldwide about the deliberate breeding of animals with serious disabilities.
 Many people now consider brachycephaly to be such a disability.

-For this reason, despite it’s many qualities, we cannot recommend the Himalayan cat breed to you.
+For this reason, despite it’s many charming qualities, we cannot recommend the Himalayan cat breed to you.
 If you have decided to buy a Himmy kitten, chose from parents with the longest noses you can find.

-Be aware of the many health concerns common to Himalayans and seek a breeder who is willing to discuss these concerns and explain what they are doing to improve the health of their breed.
+Be aware of the many health concerns common to Himalayans.
+And seek a breeder who is willing to discuss these concerns and explain what they are doing to improve the health of their breed.